Saud bin Salman Al Saud: Personal life and career

 Saud bin Salman was born on 21 December 1986, and graduated from King Saud University majoring in political science.
 His mother (second wife of King Salman, currently divorced) is Sarah bint Faisal Al Subai'ai, and his wife is Chorouk bint Mohammad Al Mejfel.
-Salman does not have any full siblings.
+Saud does not have any full siblings.
+His half-siblings include Crown Prince and Prime Minister Mohammed, Defense Minister Khalid, and Energy Minister Abdulaziz.

-He works on his charitable activities as well as honorary president of both “Saudi Management Association” and “Cooperative Societies Council”.
+He is involved in charitable activities and serves as the honorary president of both “Saudi Management Association” and “Cooperative Societies Council”.

+Horse Racing

+Prince Saud bin Salman takes part in horse racing in Saudi and has previously won the Saudi Cup.
+He owns many horses including Emblem Road (Saudi CuMaking Miracles.
+The Saudi government is hoping to bring equestrian sports closer to all segments of society by organising events and attracting international names.

+Najjam and Making Miracles, both owned by Prince Saud bin Salman, won the Saudi Crown Prince’s Cup over two races, bringing in overall prize money of SR2 million ($533,000).